Moe (Moshe) Katz, of blessed memory. Passed 1960, Brooklyn, NY

 I have the great honor of being named for my grandfather, my father's father, Moe Katz of Brooklyn, NY.
-He passed away before I was born and I never had the opportunity to meet him, but I always knew that I was named for him, and what that entailed.
+He passed away before I was born (at the age of 54).
+I never had the opportunity to meet him, but I always knew that I was named for him, and what that entailed.

 My dear late father, Rabbi Paul Katz of blessed memory, carried the tradition of Judaism and Zionism that was his father's legacy.
-When I was only five years old my dad gave me a copy of the book he wrote, in it he wrote words I shall never forget, "You are named for my own father who gave the entire Katz family a love for the Jewish people and the State of Israel, may you be true to his memory."
+When I was only five years old my dad gave me a copy of the book he wrote, "The Bible, Myth or Reality", in it he wrote words I shall never forget, "You are named for my own father, a man who gave the entire Katz family a love for the Jewish people and the State of Israel, may you be true to his memory."

 I have lived my entire life with that as my goal.

 I am told that Moe was not an easy man, he was a man of principle.
 His lot in life was not easy, he worked very hard for the little that he had.
-He was devoted body and soul to the Jewish people and the dream of the State of Israel, those were his passions.
-He imbued my father with those same passions, and my father passed on those goals to his four sons.
+He was devoted body and soul to the Jewish people and the dream of the State of Israel, an independent state for his people; those were his passions.
+He imbued my father with those same values and passions, and my father passed on those goals to his four sons.
 We all have stayed true to his path.

 The following article is one of the few surviving mementoes I have of my grandfather whom I never met, but whose name I carry.